 Bachelor of Science in Economics and Politics

-The Economics and Politics major is offered jointly between the Undergraduate Economics Program (UEP) and the Carnegie Mellon Institute for Security and Technology (CMIST).
-Students are equal members of both academic units and receive advising from both units.
+The Economics and Politics major is offered jointly between the Carnegie Mellon Institute for Strategy & Technology (CMIST) and the Undergraduate Economics Program (UEP).

 Economics and Politics is available as both a primary and additional major.